-IN CONSIDERATION of being permitted to participate in any way in the force on force training activities of THREAT SCENARIOS, LLC, I acknowledge, appreciate, and agree that:
+IN CONSIDERATION of being permitted to participate in any way in the force on force or live-fire training activities of THREAT SCENARIOS, LLC, I acknowledge, appreciate, and agree that:

 2. I KNOWINGLY AND FREELY ASSUME ALL SUCH RISKS, both known and unknown, EVEN IF ARISING FROM THE NEGLIGENCE of those persons released from liability below, and assume full responsibility for my participation.

-3. I understand that the activities of force on force training are physically and mentally intense.
+3. I understand that the activities of force on force and live-fire training are physically and mentally intense.
 Risks associated with participating in force on force training include, but are not limited to, the risk of injury resulting from possible malfunction of the equipment used in the force on force training and injuries resulting from tripping or falling over obstacles in the force on force training venue.
-In addition, I recognize that the exertion of force on force training could result in injury or death.
+Risks associated with participating in live-fire training include, but are not limited to, the risk of handling a loaded firearm while navigating a course of fire while engaging targets, and the risk of being in a live-fire venue with other students who are training with loaded firearms.
+In addition, I recognize that the exertion of force on force or live-fire training could result in injury or death.
 I understand and will comply with all rules and regulations set forth by THREAT SCENARIOS, LLC in the course of this training.
 If I observe any unusual or unnecessary hazard during my participation, I will bring such to the attention of the nearest THREAT SCENARIOS, LLC representative as soon as practical; and will immediately act to halt the training so that THREAT SCENARIOS, LLC personnel can correct it.

 7. I understand that by participating in a Threat Scenarios event, I may be provided or be exposed to certain Confidential Information concerning the business or affairs of Threat Scenarios or its affiliates, including without limitation, financial information and reports, business or class plans, design and construction plans, facility location, customer lists, employee data, forecasts, strategies, and all other proprietary business information.